Windows Installation Guide

 wsl --version

-Step 3: Verify GPU Access (If Applicable)
+Step 2: Verify GPU Access (If Applicable)

-For Intel Arc GPUs:
+- Intel Arc GPUs

 Note: Kamiwaza currently supports only NVIDIA GPUs and Intel Arc GPUs for hardware acceleration.
 For Intel Arc GPU setup instructions, please refer to the separate Intel Arc WSL GPU virtualization documentation.

-Step 4: Install Windows Terminal (Optional but Recommended)
+Step 3: Install Windows Terminal (Optional but Recommended)

 Download from Microsoft Store or GitHub releases